fkadir/BookManagementWebApp/README.md

 $ npm install
 $ npm start
 ```
-#### open http://localhost:3000/ on your perfered browser and enjoy!
+#### open http://localhost:3000/ on your preferred browser and enjoy!